 The Freedom Park PATH Trail connects to Jackson Street.
 It is important that adequate pedestrian and bike connections are provided to the trail from the proposed development.
-Attached at the end of this report is the developer's agreement to provide easement rights permitting the installation and maintenance of a path by the PATH Foundation within the twenty foot setback along the north property line.
-We applaud the developer for working with the PATH Foundation and the City of Atlanta to ensure that such an appropriate measure for alternative commuting and travel options are being implemented.
+The developer should work with the City of Atlanta and the PATH Foundation to ensure that appropriate measures are taken.